appvia/university-of-wales-training-material/material/03-cicd/exercise-1/README.md

           password: ${{ secrets.DOCKER_HUB_PASSWORD }}
 ```

 This is using a pre-built action called `docker/login-action@v1` that allows the peipline to login to DockerHub using the secrets you just provided.
-We can use the same action to login to any container registry including Azure Container Registry, have a look at [this](https://github.com/marketplace/actions/azure-container-registry-login) to see how you can allow Github Actions to login to ACR.
 There are many actions available, for more details you can see the documentation [here](https://docs.github.com/en/actions).

 The job that builds and pushes the image is: